Clem Newton-Brown: Political career

 Newton-Brown stood for the seat of Prahran in 2006 but was unsuccessful.
 At the 2010 Victorian election, he ran a high-profile campaign and defeated two-term Labor Party member, Tony Lupton.
 He lost the seat at the 2014 Victorian election to the Greens candidate Sam Hibbins.
 It was only the second Victorian Lower House seat to be won by the Greens.

 Post politics

 From 2018 onwards, he founded Skyportz, a company working on urban infrastructure for flying taxis.
+As CEO of Skyportz, he has been actively working with regulators, planning authorities, and property partners to develop vetiport pad designs and prepare for "advanced air mobility".

 Personal life

 Newton-Brown was born in Hawthorn and is a long-term resident of Prahran.
 He graduated with a degrees in Law and Arts from Monash University in 1991.
 In 2019, he was awarded a Medal of the Order of Australia (OAM) for services to the Victorian Parliament and the community of Melbourne.

 Clem is married with 3 teenage children.